mbrodt/sapper-portfolio/src/routes/blog/posts/static-vs-client-server-rendering.md

 SSR is also great for Search Engine Optimization (SEO).
 When Google tries to crawl and index a website, it will request it like a normal user.
 The SSR approach will then build and return the full HTML document for Google to crawl, helping Google address and list the page accurately for others to search for.

+Finally, SSR is useful in case the client is using a low-powered device or connection.
+Shipping HTML over the wire is always cheaper than shipping lots of JS, and it's easier to control the power of your server to generate the HTML, than relying on the users device to do the heavy lifting.

 The clear downside of SSR is that the user will have to wait for each page to be generated specifically for them.
 And if a lot of users are requesting a page that doesn't have changing data, the server will do a lot of unnecessary work by constantly re-creating the same page.
 Hence, some smart folks came up with an alternative approach:

 ## Static Site Generation (SSG)